 Corporate cybersecurity is a big undertaking that requires stakeholder buy-in, employee training, and robust information security controls and monitoring embedded into every aspect of the business.

-- Keep all software backed up and update regularly
+- Keep all software backed up and updated regularly.

-- Ensure all team members, not just IT staff, are trained in cybersecurity best practices
+- Assure that all team members, not just IT staff, are trained in cybersecurity best practices.

 Responding to Cyberattacks

 What should I do after a cybersecurity attack?